christopherxxshi/webDev2FinalProject/README.md

 We​​ will ​​use ​​React ​​as ​​our​​ single-page web​ ​application ​​framework.​​We ​​will ​​create components ​​for ​​the ​​elements ​​that ​​we ​​include ​​on ​​our ​​pages.

 __Firebase Auth__:
 This technology will be used for user authentication.
 We will use this authentication technology to authenticate users using email/password.
 Using this we will authorize users for our website.
-User can login using Google, Facebook or GitHub.
+User can login using Google account.

 __Redis__:
 We will use Redis to fetch recently asked questions when a user hits the home page.